genesiscommunitysuccess/docs/docs/01_getting-started/05_use-cases/postgres-data-pipeline/01_create-project.md

 ## Create new Genesis project
 At this point you should have `genx` installed on your machine.
 If you don't, then follow this [guide](../../../../getting-started/prerequisites/genx/) to set it up.

 Use `genx` to create new blank project following the instructions [here](../../../../getting-started/quick-start/create-a-new-project/).
-For the rest of the tutorial `datapipeline-trades` will be used for project name but feel free to choose any name you like.
+For the rest of the tutorial, **datapipeline-trades** will be used for the project name, but feel free to choose any name you like.

 ## The Genesis data model